keepiru/spectro-v3/docs/architecture.md

 ### Performance
 - Profile and potentially migrate `SpectrogramView` to `QOpenGLWidget` with texture uploads
-- Add FFT row caching (in `STFTProcessor` or wrapper) if repaint latency becomes an issue
+- Expand per-row cache to LRU cache if memory becomes an issue
-- Consider background thread for pre-computation if scrolling feels sluggish
+- Consider background thread for pre-computation when live/historical mode is added
+- Batch AudioBuffer.GetSamples() calls to reduce locking overhead

 ### Extensibility
 - Plugin architecture for custom window functions or color maps